LeoLionel/aoc2020/README.md

-# Haskell Solutions to Advent of Code 2020
+# Solutions for the Advent of Code 2020 in Haskell

 The problems can be found here: [Link](https://adventofcode.com/2020/)